 • To remove the engine cover, insert the supplied hex wrench into the hole in the top center or the front edge of the engine cover.
-Turn the hex wrench to the left (counterclockwise) to unlatch.
+Turn the hex wrench to the left (counter-clockwise) to unlatch.

-(Typical View) Insert hex wrench into the hole on the top center of the engine cover (as shown) or the front edge of engine cover to unlatch.
+Insert hex wrench into the hole on the top center of the engine cover (as shown) or the front edge of engine cover to unlatch -Typical View

 NOTE: On some models there may also be screws to remove at the lower front corners.
-See photo.
+See following photo.

-(Typical View) Remove screws on both sides of engine cover.
+Remove screws on both sides of engine cover -Typical View